iloneczka/Praktyczny_python_M08/README.md

 ## Prerequisites
 To run this project, make sure you have Python 3.11.2 and the required libraries installed on your computer.

-If you haven't installed the required libraries (Pandas and Matplotlib) yet, you can do so by running:
+If you haven't installed the pandas library yet, you can do so by running:

 ```
-   pip install pandas matplotlib
+   pip install pandas
 ```
 ## Setup
 To run the project locally, follow these steps: